 Written by: Gillian Nair

-A traveller by day and a wine connoisseur by night.
+A traveler by day and a wine connoisseur by night.
 Classifying myself into a specific travel category is the hardest thing Iâ€™ve tried to do.
 I wake up to adventures in the jungle, browse through museums and art markets after lunch and enjoy dinner while gazing at the stars.
 I strongly believe that being a responsible tourist is the only way to travel.